avrilcoghlan/vibriowatch/docs/source/haiti.rst

 Worked example - Haiti 2022
 ===========================

-This section is a worked example of using Vibriowatch to analyse cholera genomic data, using the Haiti 2022 outbreak as an example:
+This section is a worked example of using Vibriowatch to analyse cholera genomic data, using the Haiti 2022 outbreak as an example.

+This page is dedicated to the dedicated public health professionals, scientists and public servants of Haiti, and to the patient who generously donated a sample, for making this cholera genomic publicly available and therefore contributing a lot to our global understanding of cholera.

 * `The Haiti 2022 outbreak`_
 * `The H22 genome`_.